LaravelDaily/Laravel-Roadmap-Learning-Path/readme.md

 If you want to add a topic, link, or any other suggestion, please open Issues or Pull Requests.

-**Notice**: The same table below is also available as a database, so you would be able to transform it to any other format you want - PDF, chart, etc. See file [roadmap.sql](roadmap.sql)
+**Notice 1**: The same table below is also available as a database, so you would be able to transform it to any other format you want - PDF, chart, etc. See file [roadmap.sql](roadmap.sql)

+**Notice 2**: This content was filled into an adminpanel generated with our [QuickAdminPanel](https://quickadminpanel.com) - here's a [video demo of that process on Youtube](https://www.youtube.com/watch?v=i2ElUDUDRms).
+By purchasing QuickAdminPanel, you support my free initiatives, like this Roadmap.

 ---